Technical Case Studies

 Solution:

-• Deployed a Standard_NCas_T4_v3 VM for GPU inference
+• Deployed a Standard_NCas_T4_v3 VM for GPU-based inference

-• Stored model files in Azure Blob Storage
+• Stored model artifacts in Azure Blob Storage

-• Secured with Azure AD and IP firewall rules
+• Secured access with Microsoft Entra ID and IP firewall rules

-Lesson: With Infrastructure as Code and the right SKU, small teams can run production AI affordably.
+Lesson: With Infrastructure as Code and the right VM SKU, small teams can run production AI affordably.

 Case 4: Scaling GPU workloads with AKS and observability

-Scenario: A multinational company ran on-prem GPU servers with local Python scripts — no scalability or monitoring.
+Scenario: A multinational company ran on-prem GPU servers using local Python scripts, with no scalability or monitoring.

 Challenge: